 “Get back in hold, meat sack.
 Farkis gots plans for all ya’s,” he stated, staggering toward her.

-With that, Aeryn charged the creature with her makeshift club raised in both hands.
-She dodged under his clumsy swing, twisted, and swung her plank in return.
-She hit him a glancing blow to the back of his head as she rushed by.
+Aeryn charged the creature, her make-shift club raised in both hands.
+Dodging under his clumsy swing, she twisted and swung her plank in return, hitting him with a glancing blow to his head as she rushed by.
 He staggered forward a step.
 Before the creature could regain his senses, Natsu hit the slaver with his club, and the orc dropped to the ground.

-As Denaryus checked to see if he was alive, Aeryn picked up the broadsword in both hands and swung it tentatively.
+As Denaryus checked his injuries, Aeryn picked up the broadsword in both hands and swung it tentatively.
 She wasn’t about to let the orc have the sword back, whether she could use it or not.